Matsushina/SpamSms/README.md

 Inggris :

-This Code Is Made To Judge Your Friends Who Are Playing The Game 🤣
+This Code Is Made To Troll Your Friends Who Are Playing The Game 🤣

 ```